Grapes: 100% Pinot noir

 points of distinction

-- No mechanization is used at any stage of harvest or winemaking
+- No mechanization was used at any stage of the harvesting or winemaking process.

 vineyard details +